-MEDARTSAL - SUSTAINABLE MANAGEMENT OF ARTISANAL SALT MINES OF THE MEDITERRANEAN challenges in 4 Mediterranean regions (Italy, Spain, Lebanon and Tunisia), the project seeks to promote the development of a sustainable and adaptable management model that encourages the territorial valorization of artisanal salt pans.
+MEDARTSAL - SUSTAINABLE MANAGEMENT OF ARTISANAL SALT MINES OF THE MEDITERRANEAN

+Funded by the European Union through the ENI CBC Med program, MedArtSal is a 3-year project launched in 2019 that aims to promote the sustainable development of artisanal salt pans, providing specific support on economic, environmental and governance issues related to salt production.
+By addressing common challenges in 4 Mediterranean regions (Italy, Spain, Lebanon and Tunisia), the project seeks to promote the development of a sustainable and adaptable management model that encourages the territorial valorization of artisanal salt pans.
 The project is led by CUEIM - University Consortium for Industrial and Business Economics (Italy) and has the support of partners such as Association for the Development of Rural Capacities (Lebanon), Fair Trade Lebanon (Lebanon), IUCN Centre for Mediterranean Cooperation, MEDSEA Foundation (Italy), Saida Society (Tunisia), the University of Cádiz (Spain) and the Tunisian-Italian Chamber of Commerce and Industry, CTICI (Tunisia).